tinko26/ao/docs/api/src/ao_sys/ao_task_sched_2.h.md

     ao_rb_node_t task_slaves_node;
 };
 ```

-This type represents a task slave.
-It consists of the following members.

 | `ceilings` | The priority queue of ceilings that this slave is currently submissive to. |
 | `masters` | The priority queue of masters that this slave is currently submissive to. |